 DIY Harry Potter Deathly Hallows Pillow

-This week I am co-hosting Team Creative Crafts – Harry Potter Crafts Edition with my crafty friends Laura from Laura Kelly Designs and Ann from Bella Crafts Publishing.
-We are featuring magical muggle craft projects from some of the most talented designers we know.
+This week I am co-hosting Team Creative Crafts HARRY POTTER Crafts Edition with my crafty friends Laura from Laura Kelly Designs, and Lindsay from Artsy-Fartsy Mama.
+We are featuring ALL the fabulously colorful and cute craft projects from some of the most talented designers we know.
 Check out my tutorial, then scroll down to see all the creativity, AND stop back on Saturday to see what everyone has created!

 This post, Harry Potter Deathly Hallows Pillow with Kunin Felt, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.